AAK121/Hushh_Hackathon_Team_Mailer/README_new.md

 ### Our Solution

 - **Smart AI Agents That Work Together**
-  Six specialized AI assistants that share context and work as a team to help you get things done.
+  Four specialized AI assistants that share context and work as a team to help you get things done.

 - **Your Data Stays Private**
   Everything is encrypted and you control what data each agent can access.
 No surprises, no hidden data collection.